- Asthma Home

 Whether you own or rent your home, living in a “healthy” home is important.
 We know that housing conditions can greatly affect the health of people living in those homes.
 The scientific evidence on the many links between housing and health continues to grow, and this evidence can be used to guide "primary preventive" measures related to housing construction, renovation, and use and maintenance, which in turn can promote better overall health (Housing and Health, World Health Organization).

 While there are many factors that go into creating a healthy home, some factors can impact whether or not a home is “asthma friendly” or contributes to the health of a person living with asthma.
-A “healthy home” is created by the building itself as well as the behaviors of the people living in that that home.
+A “healthy home” is created by the building itself as well as the behaviors of the people living in that home.

 Moisture in homes can contribute to the growth of mold, mildew, and other micro-organisms.
 It also can provide water for pests such as cockroaches, mice, and rats.
 Dust mites thrive in damp, humid environments.